OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpSlideShowRangeType.md

 ---
-title: PpSlideShowRangeType Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpSlideShowRangeType enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpSlideShowRangeType
 ms.assetid: 224a29cc-eb31-0cc5-c543-3646ec5d73cf
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpSlideShowRangeType Enumeration (PowerPoint)
+# PpSlideShowRangeType enumeration (PowerPoint)

 Constants that specify the type of the slideshow range, passed to and returned by the **RangeType** property of the **SlideShowSettings** object.